-Here’s a quick 2-minute video with Paul Rice, the President and CEO of Fair Trade USA (an American non-profit organization focused on global issues), that summarizes many of the benefits and results of fair trade:
+Here’s a quick 2-minute video with Paul Rice, the President and CEO of Fair Trade USA (an American non-profit organisation focused on global issues), that summarises many of the benefits and results of fair trade:

 So, we can see that Fair Trade brings with it an inherent craving.
 No, I’m not talking about that craving we all know for the coffee itself.

 This one is stronger and much more primitive than the most ardent desire for a cup of coffee: No greedy exploitation, no unreasonable price hikes – just fair, honest labor and fair, honest prices.
 It’s really a very beautiful thing at its core.

 So, are you ready to buy fair trade coffee now?
 Here are a few Fair Trade certified brands of great coffee to consider.